kurron/docker-oracle-jdk-8/README.md

             JVM_HEAP_MAX: 768m
 ```

+`docker-compose up` should start the container and allow you to watch its log messages.

 ### Shutdown the container
 `docker stop configuration-server` should cleanly shutdown this example server and the logs should indicate a clean shutdown.